Nico Almendras

 Angelo Nicolas "Nico" Almendras (born July 27, 1999) is a Filipino volleyball player.
 He played as an outside hitter for the NU Bulldogs in the UAAP.
 He is currently playing for the Criss Cross King Crunchers in the Spikers' Turf.

 Career

 Collegiate

 Almendras play for the Bulldogs of the National University in the University Athletic Association of the Philippines.

 He played his last playing year with Bulldogs in Season 86 of the UAAP, where the team bagged the first 4-peat championship of the school.

+Almendras made his Spikers' Turf debut while playing for NU at the 2022 Open Conference and 2023 Invitational Conference.
+NU played under the Sta.
+Elena banner.

 Club

-Almendras played for the Sta.
-Elena Ball Hammers which played at the 2022 Open Conference and 2023 Invitational Conferences of the Spikers' Turf.
 He joined the Criss Cross King Crunchers in June 2024.

 National team

 In 2024, he became part of Alas Pilipinas, the national volleyball team of the Philippines, where the team competed in the 2024 Asian Men's Volleyball Challenge Cup and placed 10th in the tournament.